ef10007/CMS_Data_Collection/mp/README.md

 ### API key

-Go to the (website materialsproject.org)[https://materialsproject.org] and sign-in to generate API key.
+Go to the website (materialsproject)[https://materialsproject.org] and sign-in to generate API key.